BBC suspends staff member after explicit photo claims about unnamed presenter

 The corporation has said it was investigating a complaint since May when it was first made aware, and that new allegations of a “different nature” were brought to it on Thursday.

-The PA news agency understands the BBC has been in touch with the police alongside conducting its own inquiries and talking to the family of the teenager.
+The BBC has been in touch with the police alongside conducting its own inquiries and talking to the family of the teenager.

+In a statement on Sunday evening, the Metropolitan Police said: “The Met has received initial contact from the BBC in relation to this matter but no formal referral or allegation has been made.

+“We will require additional information before determining what further action should follow.”

 BBC director-general Tim Davie said he is “wholly condemning the unsubstantiated rumours being made on the internet about some of our presenting talent” after a host of BBC presenters were forced to publicly state they were not the individual in question amid heavy speculation about the identity on social media.